heading into daylight at Seathwaite |

 An early 5am start to the race.
 I set off with Paul and his mate Pete, pretty much right at the back.
 The trails from Keswick along the side of Derwent Water up to Watendlath are familiar and fairly easy going.
 I was trying to take it easy but was pushed along somewhat due to the single track nature of much of the trail and being pushed on knowing that people are behind me.
 I pushed on a bit at Ashness Bridge but walked the hills on the road until I picked up the trail alongside Watendlath Beck.
 I took it easy on the fast descent from Watendlath and then ran along through Seathwaite where I met enough daylight to take the headtorch off.
 I found the walk up to Styhead Tarn easier than usual but the corridor route always catches me out.
 I got the sticks out for the first time here and had a few gels.

 heading towards Esk Hause.
-The Langdale Pikes in the
+The Langdale Pikes in the distance floating over a nice cloud layer |

 The run down and over Broad Crag wasn't too bad.
 The weather was pretty much perfect for running.
 Pretty clear conditions, quite cool, hardly any wind.
 I had to admit that I was enjoying myself.